varnanreddypininti/FIRE_EXTINGUISHER_ROBOT/README.md

 ### 🔧 Setup Instructions

-1. Connect sensors and modules as per `circuit_diagram.png`.
+- Connect sensors and modules as per `circuit_diagram.png`.
-2.The arduio code mentioned in`codes` should be used in Arduino IDE.
+- The arduio code mentioned in`codes` should be used in Arduino IDE.
-3.Download the Mentioned libraries in Code.
+- Download the Mentioned libraries in Code.
-4. Donload BLYNK IOT app from playstore and Create virtual pins for movement and displa of sensor values.
+- Download BLYNK IOT app from playstore and Create virtual pins for movement and displa of sensor values.
-5. Paste the neccesary blynk template id and wifi name and password which is connected .
+- Paste the neccesary blynk template id and wifi name and password which is connected .
-6. Upload the code to your Arduino board.
+- Upload the code to your Arduino board.
-7. Power the robot and test in a controlled environment.
+- Power the robot and test in a controlled environment.

 ---
 ## 🔐 Safety Disclaimer